LivInTheLookingGlass/Euler/python/README.rst

 ------------

 All files share a common prefix with their problem number.
-Several of the problems also have code leveraged as if they were a library.
-I am in the midst of moving these function into a library subfolder.
-That list is (approximately):

--  pp0004 for palindrome detection
--  pp0028 getting the corners of number spirals
+Several of the problems also draw on code from the ``lib`` subfolder for those that require similar tools and strategies.

 Makefile
 --------